 - SNAP serves as a vital supplement to the monthly food budget of approximately 42.1 million low-income individuals.

-- Approximately 14 million kids in America live in households without consistent access to adequate food.
+- Approximately 14 million children in America live in households without consistent access to adequate food.

 Michigan Hunger Facts

-- Approximately 715,000 school-aged children in Michigan are eligible to receive free or reduced-price school lunch in public schools.
+- Approximately 715,000 school-aged children in Michigan are eligible to receive free or reduced-price school lunches in public schools.

-- About 1.5 million Michigan residents, or 14.5% of the state population receives SNAP benefits.
+- About 1.5 million Michigan residents, or 14.5% of the state population, receive SNAP benefits.

-- 14% of the population lives below the poverty line with 18% of children and 10.6% of elderly living below the poverty line.
+- 14% of the population lives below the poverty line, with 18% of children and 10.6% of the elderly living below the poverty line.

-- The average monthly food assistance offered in Michigan is $325 per household.
+- The average monthly food assistance benefit offered in Michigan is $325 per household.

 - 40% of households served by food banks have at least one employed family member.
 They are considered the working poor, meaning that they don’t make enough to make ends meet.